bhargavreddy111/Recommendation-Systems-and-Social-Network-Analysis/README.md

 # Recommendation Systems and Social Network Analysis
-Print Top 5 recommendations for books on Amazon using a composite score implementing network analysis concepts Problem Definition
+Objective is to get Top 5 recommendations for books on Amazon using a composite score implementing network analysis concepts

 In this Project, I used Amazon Product Co-purchase data to make Book Recommendations using Network Analysis.
 This project covered 3 main aspects: